 Most employees look forward to that time of year when they anticipate a pay raise, but they probably never imagined that their pay could go down.
-However, it can happen and does happen more frequently than most people think.
-There are situations when it is legal for an employer to reduce their employees pay rate, but there are also situations where it is not legal for them to do it.
+However, it can and does happen more frequently than most people think – especially in recent times due to the coronavirus pandemic.
+There are situations when it is legal for an employer to reduce their employees wage rate, but there are also situations where it is not legal for them to do it.

 When is an employer allowed to cut your pay?

-The impacts of having a pay-cut can significantly reduce employee morale and of course affects their finances.
-If a company does find they need to lower their pay, it would be in the best interest of all involved if management gets the same percentage pay cut as well to maintain transparency and fairness.
+A salary reduction can significantly reduce employee morale in addition to their finances.
+If a company does find they need to lower their pay, it would be in the best interest of all involved if management gets the same percentage pay cut as well to maintain transparency and fairness

 What about salaried employees?

 Salaried employees are no exception when it comes to a potential pay cut.
 While full-time employees must be paid the agreed-upon salary for work that they have already done, they are still subject to a salary decrease.
 However, an employer needs to inform a salaried employee in advance, and the employee must agree to the lower salary rate.